 Simplified expenses for mileage if you use a vehicle for the business

 Under simplified expenses you can claim ‘mileage’ by multiplying the number of business miles the vehicle travels by the flat rate the vehicle is eligible for.
 The rate is designed to include all of the running costs of the vehicle, but it’s still useful to work out your actual costs to make sure you don’t miss out on any tax relief!

-The flat rate that you can use to work out your expenses for working from home depends on how many hours you actually work from home.
-Anything under 25 hours per week and you’re not able to use simplified expenses for your home working costs.
+Anything under 25 hours per month and you’re not able to use simplified expenses for your home working costs.

 Claiming when you live at your business premises

-You’ll need to work out your total costs, then deduct the flat rate.
-Whatever is left over is what you are able to claim for as expenses.
+You’ll need to work out your total costs, then deduct the flat rate and claim whatever is left over as expenses.

 Number of people living on the premises

-deduct £350 per month from the total cost
+Amount you can deduct per month from the total cost

 Three or more inhabitants

 You and your partner run a bed and breakfast and live there the entire year.
 Your overall business premises expenses are £15,000.